Image: NARA and DVIDS Public Domain Archive

 Photo Credit: Salwan Georges

-We recently had the pleasure of sitting down virtually with Mansoor Adayfi, author of Don’t Forget Us Here: Lost and Found at Guantánamo.
+We recently had the pleasure of sitting down virtually with Mansoor Adayfi, the author of Don’t Forget Us Here: Lost and Found at Guantánamo.
 Mansoor is an activist and former Guantánamo detainee now residing in Serbia.
 At the age of only eighteen, he was kidnapped in Afghanistan and sold to the U.S. government.
 Held in Guantánamo for fourteen years, he was tortured and deprived of his basic human rights.

 We talked with Mansoor about what he would go back and tell his younger self, his life in Serbia, and his recent college graduation.
 Now the Guantánamo Project Manager at the NGO CAGE, Mansoor and fellow former detainees, or “brothers,” have published an eight-point plan to instruct President Biden on how to properly close Guantánamo.
 Wearing a bright orange cloth around his neck out of solidarity for his brothers, Mansoor explained his plans to advocate for the closure of Guantánamo until they were free.
 As he spoke with conviction and humor, calling silence “a tool of the oppressors,” it became increasingly clear: Mansoor’s voice will be a powerful instrument of justice for years to come